lucasfranca016/lucasfranca016/README.md

 </p>

-- I’m currently working with creation and manuntention of ETL, using AWS services like EC2, S3 and Redshift,and manipulation of huge databases using SQL.
+- I’m currently working with creation and manuntention of ETL, using a bunch of technologies like GCP services (BQ, GCS, GKE, Pub/Sub, etc), Airflow, Kubernetes and also Spark.
-- I develop data analysis in the field of Particle Physics too.
+- I've already developed data analysis in the field of Particle Physics too.
 - My goal now is to raise my actual skills and keep learning to become the best professional i can be.
-- Currently studying Database modeling and Advanced SQL.
+- Currently studying to become GCP Professional Engineer and also mastering Spark.
-- My proficiency is advanced mathematics/physical methods, Python, SQL and creativity.
+- My proficiency is advanced mathematics/physical methods, Python, SQL, GCP, Airflow and creativity.

 ---